 If there are very small issues.
 You need to consider if it would not be cheaper to write off the car or motorbike if the dispute is very small.
 There is no point in spending 100,000 THB on a 30,000 THB dispute.
 Speak to a divorce lawyer in Thailand about this before you make your final decision.

-When you contact a family lawyer you need to have the following documents on hand.
+When you contact our family lawyer you need to have the following documents on hand.
 They would want to assess the situation during a contested divorce in Thailand.
 The following documents would be needed:

 2. Prenuptial Agreement (if you have one)